 These days, systems and processes are equally about data as they are about personnel.
 Understanding your data is a vital aspect of strategic operations, whether it relates to sales, accounts, marketing, stock, services, IT, logistics, performance, customer service, location of outlets, etc. And it is a major factor in risk management.

 Operational intelligence provides real-time insight into personnel, equipment, processes and other company activities.
 It allows you to monitor internal systems to identify effective areas, target those in need of transformation and optimise existing processes.
-A data intelligence platform helps your business to evolve into an efficient, productive and successful enterprise.
+A graph intelligence platform helps your business to evolve into an efficient, productive and successful enterprise.

 If Thabo consistently makes sales targets, even in slow months, wouldn’t you love to know how he’s doing it or to whom he’s selling?
 What about Gina in collections with the lowest number of unpaid accounts each month?
 Or Pieter’s stock management – does he have a sixth sense or is he just a great planner?
 Could his organisational skills or systems be used in another department?